rust-bitcoin/rust-bitcoin/README.md

 Given the complexity of both C++ and Rust, it is unlikely that this will ever be fixed, and there are no plans to do so.
 Of course, patches to fix specific consensus incompatibilities are welcome.

-## Memory Usage

-Currently this library's UTXO-set support is limited to an in-RAM hash tree.
-It can be serialized and deserialized to disk to avoid recomputing it all the time, but needs to be in memory to be used, which currently requires several gigabytes of RAM.

-Patches are welcome.
-This is a priority but not a high one, due to lack of developer time.

 ## Documentation